 Instructions

-Preheat oven to 350°F with rack set in middle.
-Grease a 9"x5" loaf pan with butter then line it with parchment paper.
+Preheat your oven to 350°F/180°C with the rack centred, and grease a nine-by-five inch loaf pan with butter before lining it with parchment paper.

-Transfer ⅓ of the batter into the bowl with the cocoa/water mixture.
-Stir until just fully mixed together, without overmixing.
+Transfer ⅓ of the cake batter into the bowl with the cocoa powder mixture.
+Gently stir until the cocoa is fully incorporated into the batter, while being very careful to not over-mix.

-Spread the remaining ⅔rds of the vanilla batter over the bottom of a large bowl.
-Spoon the chocolate batter into several large dollops over the top of the vanilla batter.
-Using a rubber spatula, carefully fold the batter over itself 2-3 times, moving the batter from the bottom of the bowl onto the top.
-Don't overdo it or you will lose the marbled effect.
+Using a rubber spatula, carefully fold the batter over itself 2-3 times.
+Move the batter from the bottom of the bowl and flip it over the top.
+Don't overdo it or it will lose the marble look.

 Notes